maheenmatin/FS-Analytics-Dashboard/README.md

 ![Retention & Trends](images/risk&retention.jpg)
 ![Tables](images/tables.jpg)

+## See also
+Two-page consulting report in `slides/consulting-report.pdf`.
+Contains KPI overview, breakdowns, insights, actions and definitions.

 ## Data
 Synthetic sample data can be used to demo structure; replace with your live source as needed.